jonlpersson/ed-latimore/site/_posts/2023-02-16-how-to-prepare-for-fatherhood.md

 ## 6\.
 Stop acting like you’re going to live forever

-Don't wander through life thinking you have all the time in the world.
+Don’t wander through life thinking you have all the time in the world.

 Let’s say you live 80 or 90 years.
 Toward the end, you’re going to have to dial it back a little.
 You can’t start working on your jumper at 90.
 It’s not gonna happen.
 You might be in your late 20s now with thoughts of retiring around 60.

 That’s only 40 summers to craft your life into something you can be proud of.

-Now, there are people who accomplished things late in life and men often don't hit their stride until their 40s, see Stan Lee, Bruce Willis, Sam Jackson, etc…
+Now, there are people who accomplished things late in life and men often don’t hit their stride until their 40s, see Stan Lee, Bruce Willis, Sam Jackson, etc…

 But don’t put off for later what you have the energy, stamina, and youthful flexibility to do today.